 Perez said the inability to get some of the housing changes passed, including Wilkins’s just cause legislation, was one of the “biggest disappointments” of the 2021 legislative session.

 Wilkins said it was “significant and historic” to have the first forum of the 2022 primary focus on renters’ rights, affordable housing and eviction prevention.

 “We want to ensure that candidates understand that they are committed not only for this moment and this crisis but for the long haul,” Wilkins said, adding that she was proud of the liberal ideas and stances put forward.

 Three candidates were not at the forum.
-Former Prince George’s county executive Rushern L. Baker III, who was scheduled to participate, declined the invitation after his wife, Christa, died Saturday.
+Former Prince George’s County executive Rushern L. Baker III, who was scheduled to participate, declined the invitation after his wife, Christa, died on Saturday.
 Forum organizers said they mistakenly left out former nonprofit executive Jon Baron and Baltimore business owner and economist Mike Rosenbaum.
-Matthew Losak, the executive director of the Renters Alliance, said he is working to create a time for the three candidates to present their cases before its members.
+Matthew Lozak, the executive director of the Renters Alliance, said he is working to create a time for the three candidates to present their cases before its members.

 The candidates vying for the Republican nomination are Kelly M. Schulz, the state’s commerce secretary; perennial candidate and former state lawmaker Robin Ficker; and Del.
 Daniel Cox, a conservative Republican lawmaker from Frederick County.
 Former lieutenant governor Michael S. Steele is exploring a bid.